 MyPoints does have coupons for online shopping, but you’re not paid for using them.
 They also offer print out coupons for in store items such as groceries.
 There are usually 100s of coupons that can easily be printed off the MyPoints Website.

-For every coupon you redeem you will get 10 points.
+For every coupon you redeem, you will get 10 points.
 Redeem 10 or more coupons in a calendar month and receive a 25 point bonus!

 I was a bit surprised by this section because most sites let you enter contests or just reward you for playing the games for free.
-With MyPoints these are games like slots, where you purchase points to bet or play the game.
+With MyPoints, these are games like slots, where you purchase points to bet or play the game.

 They are basically giving you cash back on your initial deposit, plus any deposits you make while playing the game in the future.

-When you first join MyPoints there are surveys available to you that help them complete your profile.
-After that you will start to see some surveys come in from 3rd parties.
+When you first join MyPoints, there are surveys available to you that help them complete your profile.
+After that, you will start to see some surveys come in from 3rd parties.

 They don’t really show an estimated time for completion, but they are very clear on how many points you will be rewarded before you take your survey.

-Just like most surveys you will have to qualify for the survey and I don’t see anything about getting a small reward for trying to qualify for a survey.
+Just like most surveys, you will have to qualify for the survey, and I don’t see anything about getting a small reward for trying to qualify for a survey.

 Videos are very simple at MyPoints.
 You will be rewarded 1 point per video you watch with a limit of 10 per day.

-Videos range from 1-3 minutes long and you will be shown a short ad before each video.
+Videos range from 1-3 minutes long, and you will be shown a short ad before each video.

 Score (Browser Toolbar)

 Score is what MyPoints calls their toolbar.
 It can be downloaded on most major browsers such as Chrome, Safari, FireFox, and Internet Explorer.
-When you download this toolbar you will be given 100 point bonus.
+When you download this toolbar, you will be given 100 point bonus.

-Other then the bonus, the major advantage is this toolbar will tell you if you’re on a site that you could be getting cash back for your purchase at.
+Other than the bonus, the major advantage is this toolbar will tell you if you’re on a site that you could be getting cash back for your purchase at.
 It might not seem like a big deal, but I’ve bought plenty of things online and right after ordering remembered that I could have got cash back on it.